Hundreds of the nations top teams compete for the World Youth National Football Championship played at the Pro Football Hall of Fame in Canton, Ohio.

 The League Team Division is made up of teams that play together throughout the regular season and stay together to compete in the post-season.
 Each team must demonstrate that they have the same roster from the start of the season.

-Youth football teams deserve a credible national championship event from a professional organization and the support from football icons, in the Pro Football Hall of Fame and it’s extended family.
+Youth football teams deserve a credible world championship event from a professional organization.

-Every day the debate rages on which teams are the best from across the country despite top teams rarely playing each other in real game competition.
+Every day the debate rages on which teams are the best from across the world despite top teams rarely playing each other in real game competition.

-Richard McGuinness, National Youth Football Championship Architect & former creator of the U.S. Army All-American Bowl (NBC).
+Richard McGuinness, World Youth Football Championship Architect & former creator of the U.S. Army All-American Bowl (NBC).

 Ray Farmer, Director of Scouting & former General Manager of the Cleveland Brown, Duke graduate & NFL athlete.

-Gary Howard, National Scouting Director, renowned Collegiate Scout & former Comcast Sports TV Analyst.
+Gary Howard, National Scouting Director & Director of Player Personnel, renowned Collegiate Scout & former Comcast Sports TV Analyst.